vanheeringen-lab/ANANSE/docs/command-line_reference.md

 ##### Gene symbols

 The gene symbols used in the differential expression file must match with those in the pfmfile.
 For Human and mouse data, these are HGNC names.
-For a pfmfile generated with `gimme motif2factors`, these are gene names or gene ids, depending on your gene annotation GTF file.
+For a pfmfile generated with `gimme motif2factors`, these are usually gene names (or gene ids, depending on your gene annotation GTF file).

-If you provide a genomepy name (with annotation) to the `--annotation` argument, the names in the differential expression file will be converted automatically (if the original names don't match).
+If you provide a genomepy name (with annotation) to the `--annotation` argument, the symbols in the differential expression file will be converted to gene names automatically (if the original names don't match).
-If gene symbols are converted from transcripts/gene ids to gene names, the lowest adjusted p-value is selected for duplicates
+If gene symbols are converted from transcripts/gene ids to gene names, the lowest adjusted p-value is selected for duplicates.

 #### Full options